History by the year

 • Kelly Jones appointed AEMA Treasurer/Operations Manager.

-• Board of Directors approved addition of an External Communications Committee.
+• Board of Directors approved the addition of an External Communications Committee.
 Anthony Martin

 (Rutgers) named Chair.,